danchoi/hulu_automuter/README.markdown

 # Hulu Automuter

-Hulu Automuter automatically mutes commercials that play while you watch Hulu shows and movies in your web browser.
+Hulu Automuter automatically mutes your computer when a commercial comes on while you're watching content at Hulu.com.
+It automatically unmutes your computer when the content resumes.

 [screenshots]